knewplay/book-programming-essential/toolset/tools.md

 ## Fundamentals

+In this section, we will lay the groundwork for a solid foundation by delving into the essential components of the terminal.

+## Terminal-emulator
 The terminal used to be an entire device on its own (a display with a keyboard), separate from the mainframe computer.
-Today, we use software called emulators that replicate the functionality of the old-school terminals.
+Today, we use software called emulators that replicate the functionality of old-school terminals.
 But although we technically use terminal-emulators, we simply call the program a terminal.

 ## Unix
-If you continue your journey with computers, you will undoubtebly come across the term "Unix".
-Unix, which was developed in the 1970s, was one of the first operating systems to introduce the concept of a command-line interface and provided a foundation for subsequent systems like Linux.
+As you delve deeper into the world of computers, you will inevitably encounter the term "Unix."
+Developed in the 1970s, Unix was a pioneering operating system that revolutionized the computing landscape.
+Unix played a significant role in popularizing the use of text-based commands as a primary means of interacting with a computer, and it served as the foundation for many subsequent operating systems, including the widely used Linux.

-We'll mention Linux soon, but

-Add link to more history reading
+> To learn more about the history of Unix, read [The Story Behind the Development of the Unix Operating System](https://www.opensourceforu.com/2019/06/the-story-behind-the-development-of-the-unix-operating-system/).

+## Linux

+Linux is a Unix-like operating system that is widely used today.

 ## Shell
 talk about shell,  commonly used shells bash csh, zsh, powershell link with unix

+## Kernel

 ## File system navigation